 BACB trades as a single entity; it has no subsidiaries or associates.
-As at 31 December 2015 BACB operates two representative offices, in Algiers and Tripoli in order to conduct marketing and client relationship activity.
-All transactions are booked in the London entity.
-The Bank has received regulatory approvals to establish representative offices in Côte d'Ivoire and Dubai.
+As at 31 December 2016 BACB operated four representative offices, in Algiers, Tripoli, Abidjan and Dubai, in order to conduct marketing and client relationship activity.
+All decision making takes place in London and all transactions are booked in the London entity.
+The offices in Abidjan and Dubai were opened during 2016.